-Linslade Memorial Gardens are enclosed behind a hedge on the south-west corner of Mentmore Road playing fields (also called Mentmore Park, although this has been know to cause confusion with the neighbouring village of Mentmore!).
-The gardens were started in the late 1940s when Linslade war memorial had to be moved from its original site (more details here).
-Originally the gardens consisted mainly of lawns, with paved paths lined with narrow flower borders filled with bedding plants – very beautiful, but very labour-intensive.
+Linslade Garden of Remembrance is enclosed behind a hedge on the south-west corner of Linslade Memorial Playing Fields and Garden of Remembrance.
+The garden was started in the late 1940s when Linslade war memorial had to be moved from its original site (more details here).
+Originally the garden consisted mainly of lawns, with paved paths lined with narrow flower borders filled with bedding plants – very beautiful, but very labour-intensive.
 During the 1980s the flower beds were turfed over.

 Cutting the first beds.

 Volunteers from Spencer Rail and South Beds Friends of the Earth.